2025 Arkansas First-Time Homebuyer Programs and Loans

 ADFA StartSmart

-The StartSmart Mortgage Loan Program utilizes IRS regulations to issue tax-exempt mortgage revenue bonds, passing on savings to homebuyers through below-market interest rates and lower monthly payments.
-These are 30-year, fixed-rate FHA, VA or RD loans with no prepayment penalty created for first-time homebuyers.
+The StartSmart First-Time Home Buyer Program utilizes IRS regulations to issue tax-exempt mortgage revenue bonds, passing on savings to homebuyers through mortgages with below-market interest rates and lower monthly payments.
+The 30-year, fixed-rate Freddie Mac conventional (HFA Advantage), FHA, VA or RD loans with no prepayment penalty were created for first-time homebuyers, making homeownership affordable and accessible for a variety of buyers.

 Requirements